rgeshay/GeshayPortfolio/assignments3_4.md

 After the previous two sketches, I considered using a map to tell my data story.
 I was excited to try this because I know Tableau has robust visualizations utilizing maps.
 Sadly, I could not find the dataset itself that has 37 data points, which I think would be more effective on a global map than the 15 data points I gleaned directly from the original visualization.
 I was also worried about how I would input the data itself onto the map - so much so that I didn't even add it to the map I traced.
 I considered 3D bar graphs (too complicated), ratios of one percentage to another (too hard to conceptualize for the audience), and just reporting the percentages over their given countries (too simple, not strategic).
 <br>
 <br>
-Of these 3 sketches I prefered the scatterplot concept the most.
+Of these 3 sketches I preferred the scatterplot concept the most.
 This is what I then displayed to my fellow students during an in-class discussion.
 </p>